 Next, you need to scroll down a bit to see the full list of keywords your website ranks for.

-You will see a list of keywords with the number of clicks, impressions, and position of that keyword on search engine results pages (SERPs).
+You will see a list of ‘Queries’ (the exact search terms people used) along with the number of clicks, impressions, and the average position for each one on the search results page.

 You can sort the data by clicks, impressions, and position columns.
 You can see your top-ranking keywords by sorting the data by position.